XRPLF/xrpl-dev-portal/content/tutorial-rippled-setup.md

 ## Updating rippled ##

+### Automatic ###

+Automatic rippled updates can be enabled with a one-time Cron configuration:

+1. Check that `/opt/ripple/bin/update-rippled.sh` exists.
+If it does not, perform a [manual update](#manual).

+2. Install `crond`:

+        $ sudo yum install cronie

+3. Open the crontab file for editing

+        $ sudo crontab -e

+4. Add the following to the crontab file.
+Be sure to add a blank line at the end of the file.

+        RANDOM_DELAY=59
+        0 * * * * /opt/ripple/bin/update-rippled.sh

+The installed `rippled` package will be updated within an hour of a new release.

+### Manual ###

 Run the following commands to update to the latest release of `rippled`:

+        $ sudo rpm -Uvh --replacepkgs https://mirrors.ripple.com/ripple-repo-el7.rpm
         $ sudo yum update --enablerepo=ripple-stable rippled
         $ sudo systemctl daemon-reload
         $ sudo service rippled restart